What is health anxiety?

 What causes health anxiety?

-The COVID-19 pandemic may have played a part in increasing health anxiety.
-And having so much health information readily available at the touch of a button isn’t always helpful.
+The coronavirus pandemic may have increased health anxiety in the population.
+Also, having so much health information readily available at the touch of a button isn’t always helpful.

 Research shows that taking time out to unwind and calm our thoughts can have a positive effect on our health and wellbeing.
 Practising mindfulness and breathing techniques are both great ways to reduce anxiety and promote relaxation.